Visa Interchange Rates 2024: What You Need To Know

 If your company accepts credit card payments (which it should), chances are, you’re going to be affected by Visa’s interchange rates.
-Visa is one of the biggest payment networks in the world, with ~4.2B cards currently in use.
-So it’s virtually impossible for a business to not accept Visa cards.
+Motely Fool Money cites research showing that there are around 1.3 billion Visa credit in circulation, making it one of the most widely used cards in the world.
+It’s virtually impossible for a business to not accept Visa cards.

 Visa interchange rates are the fees charged by Visa to process transactions between issuing banks and merchants.
 These fees cover the costs of managing the network, ensuring security, and facilitating the transfer of funds between banks.